Open-to-atmosphere evaporator, operating at low temperatures to concentrate brine.

 Evaporating water is easy; however, managing volatiles and achieving extremely high brine concentration or solids production to realize zero liquid discharge presents new challenges.

-Wastewaters can contain low boiling point substances that will evaporate with water.
-Examples include ammonia or volatile organic compounds (VOCs) including methanol, BTEX, and others.
+Wastewaters can contain substances with low boiling points that will evaporate with water.
+Examples include ammonia, or volatile organic compounds (VOCs) such as methanol, BTEX, and others.
 Odor may also impact neighbours.
-The AirBreather’s proprietary “Volatile Management System” prevents volatiles from atmosphere contact so that only safe clean low temperature water vapor is released.
+The AirBreather’s proprietary “Volatile Management System” prevents volatiles from atmosphere contact so that only safe, clean, low-temperature water vapor is released.
 Our pilot plants are outfitted with this same system, so we can prove the operations at your site, or ours on shipped water.

 Zero Liquid Discharge (ZLD)

 As saltwater is concentrated, scale can precipitate, solid salt plugs can form, and high chloride levels will corrode metallic parts.
-The SaltMaker AirBreather borrows SaltMaker MultiEffect technology to overcome these challenges, resulting in the first open to atmosphere evaporator that squeezes every last drop of liquid waste down to a solid by-product or achieve any desired brine concentration along the way.
-This is achieved by:
+The SaltMaker AirBreather borrows SaltMaker MultiEffect technology to overcome these challenges, resulting in the first open-to-atmosphere evaporator that squeezes every last drop of liquid waste down to a solid by-product or achieves any desired brine concentration along the way.
+This is accomplished by:

 - Corrosion, Plugging, and Scaling Resistance: High circulation rates, constantly changing saturation gradients, and non-corroding, non-stick wetted surfaces eliminate reliability challenges that plague conventional crystallizers.

 - Reliable Solids Production or Slurry Brine: A circulating slurry continuously forms and grows crystals.
 Solid salt is discharged to an automated bagging or binning system.
 Alternatively, one may choose to extract the slurry brine at any pre-determined concentration.